redhat-nfvpe/toad/README.md

 infrastructure with the ability to run tests with TripleO Quickstart, and parse logs and write data into an ELK stack for data visualization.

-Find below an image of how the general workflow happens within CIRA:
+Find below an image of how the general workflow happens within TOAD:

 ![TOAD Workflow][toad_workflow]